Early Years Pupil Premium

 If you complete your details on a Parent Agreement Form at your childcare provider, the council can then check your eligibility with HM Revenue and Customs and the Department for Work and Pensions.
 They will then advise your childcare provider if funding is being paid for your child.
 The childcare provider should inform parents of their eligibility and discuss with you regularly your child’s progress of learning at the childcare setting.

 Once a check has been undertaken and your child is eligible for EYPP, they will remain eligible until they turn four years of age.
 If they are not in a school reception class at four years, a second eligibility check will be undertaken using the information on your original application.

 If you have provided your details and were found not eligible at the point of application, your details will be regularly checked and funding released if your family circumstances change.

 If your circumstances change and you have not provided your details to enable an EYPP check to be undertaken you should ask your child’s key worker for a Parent Agreement Form.
 You will need to complete your child’s name, your name, date of birth and National Insurance Number or National Asylum Support Service Number.
 These details will be checked and your childcare provider will advise you whether your child is eligible.

-My child attends two childcare providers who will receive the EYPP funding?
+If your child attends two childcare providers

 The EYPP funding is directly linked to your 15 hours of funded early learning and care.
 If your child attends two childcare providers, each will receive a proportion of the funding based on the number of funded early learning and care hours your child attends at each.